-We are looking for a Laboratory Technician to join us for 2 years in our lab at the ICM in Paris!
-Our lab is interested in understanding how neurons control their energy availability (e.g. ATP) to sustain neuronal communication, a process that is essential for normal brain function.
-This work has the potential to further our understanding of the molecular link between dysfunctional metabolism and neurological diseases such as mitochondriopathies, epilepsy, vascular dementias or glucose metabolism diseases.
+We are looking for a lab Tech (Ingenieur d’etudes) to join us for 2 years in our lab at the ICM in Paris!
+Our lab is interested in understanding how neurons sustain neuronal communication, a process that is essential for normal brain function.
+This work has the potential to further our understanding of the molecular link between dysfunctional neuronal biology and neurological diseases, such as autism or schizophrenia.

 This role is a supportive role, meaning that we look for someone that will be helping others move forward their research.
-As such, our technician will be involved in some administrative tasks, but mainly will work in supporting research activities (i.e. providing the means for experiments) and helping in scientific research per se (i.e. performing certain experiments to speed up some projects of the lab).
-Our Lab Technician would not be pursuing a scientific project by her/himself, but will have mentors in the lab guiding the experimentation who will supervise her/his support and research work.
+As such, our technician/ingenieur d’etudes will be involved in some administrative tasks, but mainly will work in supporting research activities and helping in scientific research per se (i.e. performing experiments and analysis to speed up some projects of the lab).
+Our lab tech/Ingenieur d’etudes would not be pursuing a scientific project all by her/himself, but will have mentors in the lab guiding the experimentation who will supervise her/his support and research work.
 The project will focus on understanding how neurons remodel their molecular connections with other neurons when there is neuronal activity.
 This project will rely on imaging combined with electrophysiolgy to be performed in the custom optophysiology rigs present in the lab.

 If you want to join us, you will be helping us with different tasks:

 Previous education in a scientific discipline is required (i.e. university degree) and a Master’s in Biochemistry, Molecular Biology or related fields is a plus.
-We will need you to communicate in English and French (lab work is in English, but some ICM meetings and conversations maybe be occasionally in French).
+We will need you to communicate fluently in English (lab work is in English, but some ICM meetings and conversations maybe be occasionally in French).
 Speaking French is of course a plus.

-While previous experience is a plus (experience handling rodents, preparing primary neuronal cultures and molecular biology, microscopy), we can teach you everything you need to know!
-Organization is key for this position, as there will be many small things to be handled and supervise every week.
+While previous experience is a plus (experience handling rodents, preparing primary neuronal cultures and molecular biology, microscopy), we can teach you everything you will need to know.
+Organizational skills are key for this position, as there will be many small things to be handled and supervise every week.
 Lastly, very important: you must be comfortable working and handling rodents every week.